Ahmedsaed/Photo-Editor-Website/README.md

     - Bottom: The bottom Row

 NOTE:

 - Left and Right values can't be greater than the image width
 - Right value must be greater than the Left value
-- Top and Buttom values can't be greater than the image height
+- Top and Bottom values can't be greater than the image height
 - Bottom value must be greater than the Top value

 3.2- Rotate

 Use this tool to rotate the image

-Tool requirments:
+Tool requirements:
 - Angle
     - Specify an angle to rotate the image